MaineKuehn/cobald_demo/README.rst

 Toy demo showing how the ``cobald`` daemon predicts resources required for unknown demand.
 It implements a dummy pool which tracks your CPU usage, and exposes its utilisation compared to a faked demand.
-This is visualised as a simple ASCII art on your terminal.
+This is visualised as a simple ASCII art on your terminal:

 .. code:: bash